 ANALYZING FISH OIL AS AN ALTERNATIVE FUEL

 Natural oils like olive oil, lard oil and fish oil can be analyzed using the DDS Oxygen Bomb Calorimeter range.
-The heat of combustion of the organic substance can be calculated with a small sample inserted into one of our DDS Calorimeters.
+The heat of combustion of the organic substance can be calculated by a small sample being inserted into one of our DDS Calorimeters.